Emre-Dinc/Gradient-LorenzOptimizer/TECHNICAL_OVERVIEW.md

 ## Conclusion

 The Global Lorenz Chaos Optimizer demonstrates that structured chaos can be further studied for high-dimensional optimization by providing coordinated exploration patterns that pure gradient methods cannot achieve.
-With consistent 26+ order-of-magnitude convergence on extreme optimization landscapes, this approach opens new possibilities for solving previously intractable problems.
+With consistent 26+ order-of-magnitude convergence on rosenbrock, this approach opens new possibilities for solving previously intractable problems.

 The current implementation represents early-stage research with tremendous potential for improvement and extension.
 The systematic research program outlined above could establish chaos-guided optimization as a fundamental paradigm shift, ultimately leading to post-backpropagation AI systems and revolutionary advances in computational optimization across scientific and engineering domains.